eclipsesource/jsonforms-website/README.md

   git commit -m "<Messages describing your changes>" git push
   ```
-- Run `npm run publish`, which will commit all newly added and modified files within the `dist` folder with the
+- Run `npm run publish`, which will commit all newly added and modified files within the `dist` folder with a generated commit message.
-  most recent commit message of the `website` branch